-A Guide to Evaluating Crime Control in Public Housing and How to Conduct Victimization Surveys: A Workbook
+A Guide to Evaluating Crime Control of Programs in Public Housing

 A Guide to Evaluating Crime Control in Public Housing takes PHA managers and their local partners step-by-step through critical issues in the evaluation process from preparing for an evaluation and collecting information to reporting findings.

 Preparing for an evaluation.
 Managers should initiate evaluations during the earliest stages of program implementation, according to the guide, so that any needed program modifications can be made as soon as possible.
 PHAs with staff know-how but perhaps limited evaluation funds may put together the evaluation team from inhouse resources, while PHAs with greater financial resources might prefer to select a team of researchers from a local university or private firm.
 Collecting information.
 The guide suggests that managers ask three questions to help narrow the list of information sources for an evaluation: What sources are likely to provide the most accurate information?
 What information is the least costly to obtain?
 Will information collection impose an undue burden on the respondents?
 With sensitivity to cultural diversity in mind, evaluators should ensure that survey questions will be readily understood by respondents.